timescale/docs/cloud/cloud-multi-node.md

     to configure your service as a multi-node cluster.
 1. In the `Create a service` page, select the `Multi-node` service type.
 1. If this is your first multi-node service, you see a contact form.
 Multi-node is currently available on request.
-A conversation with the Timescale customer support team can help you understand the trade-offs and whether it's a good fit for your needs.
+A conversation with the Timescale customer support team can help you understand whether multi-node is a good fit for your needs.
 Click `Contact us.`
 1. Our customer support team contacts you.
 When your request is approved, return to the screen for creating a multi-node service.
 1. Choose your preferred region, or accept the default region of `us-east-1`.